-During 2011-2012, gross programme expenditure increased by £0.3 million to £4.8 million (2010-2011: £4.5 million).
-This movement was principally due to DMO's increased level of trading activity over the course of the financial year.
+During 2012-2013, gross programme expenditure increased by $\pounds 0.1$ million to $\pounds 4.9$ million (2011-

+2012: £4.8 million).
+The change was due to the increased expenditure incurred for the operational requirements of the NLGS, which was partly off-set by reduced cost of trading activity over the course of the financial year.

 The DMO also has Parliamentary approval to off-set programme expenditure with associated income.
-During 2011-2012, the DMO received £1.4 million (2010-2011: £1.1 million) of programme income, an increase of £0.3 million.
-This is due to higher commission received from Computershare Investor Services for secondary market trading activity in the gilt purchase and sale service.
+During 2012-2013, the DMO received £0.9 million (2011-2012: £1.3 million), a decrease of £0.4 million.
+This is due to lower commission received from Computershare Investor Services for secondary market trading activity in the gilt purchase and sale service.